turkus/turkus.github.io/_posts/2017-07-04-backbone-marionette-react.md

 ---

 Until everything works fine (Backbone and React apps), we need to implement one location handler on React app side and apply it to Backbone app, otherwise browser history won't work.
-In every place you navigate around Bacbone app, you have to use `msgbus` in this way:
+In every place you navigate around Backbone app, you have to use `msgbus` in this way:

 ~~~ javascript
 msgbus.reqres.request("set:location", {pathname: '/members'})